caitbeatty/project2/README.md

 ##The analysis itself followed this process:
    * Get the data set - The data was gathered through api calls to [OpenDataPhilly](https://www.opendataphilly.org/dataset)
-   * Import and Clean the data - data was gathered in jupyter notebooks where initial cleaning and transformation was conducted
+   * Import and Clean the data - data was gathered in jupyter notebooks where initial cleaning and transformation was conducted.
+Load data to SQLite - once cleaned data was loaded as tables to a SQLite database
-   * Load data to SQLite - once cleaned data was loaded as tables to a SQLite database
+        ** householdInfo - initial transformation of household income information ** Household_Income_and_Census_Data - transformations of census tracts and household income data; tables pushed to SQLite database
-   * API calls with Flask - pull data into javascript files using Python (Flask)
+        ** income - transformation of salary data; tables pushed to SQLite ** Philly_Schools - school data cleaned and transformed tables pushed to SQLite
-   * Visualizations - analyze the data in javascript files and create visualizations using [Plotly](https://plotly.com/) and [Leaflet](https://leafletjs.com/)
+   * API calls with Flask - pull data into javascript files using Python (Flask) ** app.py - flask app created routes connecting to tables in SQLite
-   ** the visualizations must allow for user interaction and load to html pages
+   * Visualizations - analyze the data in javascript files and create visualizations using [Plotly](https://plotly.com/) and [Leaflet](https://leafletjs.com/).
+The visualizations must allow for user interaction and load to html pages